 We’re often asked about the advantages of design-build over the conventional system of architect/designer and general contractor.
-It’s a great question and with over a decade of design-build experience under our belts, we feel like it’s a good time to call out our top ten reasons why the design-build system is so good.
+It’s a great question and with 2 decades of design-build experience under our belts, we feel like it’s a good time to call out our top ten reasons why the design-build system is so good.

 1. Everybody is on the same team: We’re all in this together and we all have the same goal: to arrive at a successful project that meets or exceeds the client’s expectations for their project.
 When challenges are encountered on a project (and there are always challenges), pointing fingers is not an option, everyone rolls up their sleeves and works on solutions.